gwendall/meteor-simple-schema-i18n/README.md

-NOTICE: I am not actively maintaining this package anymore.
-If you want to help, please open an issue or contact me (gwendall.esnault@gmail.com).
+NOTICE: This package is not maintained anymore.
+If you want to help, please reach out to gwendall.esnault@gmail.com.

 Meteor Simple-Schema i18n
 =========================